How do I build my first Bem function to extract invoice fields into a strict JSON schema?

 How It Works (Step-by-Step)

-- Define your invoice JSON Schema
+- Define a strict invoice JSON Schema.

-- Create a Bem Transform Function using that schema
+- Create a Bem

-1. Define your invoice JSON Schema
+1. Define your invoice schema (the contract)

-export const invoiceSchema = {
+const invoiceSchema = {

 type: "object",